 My eyes fell on Jean, but he was savoring his breakfast and was seemingly unaware of anything unusual.

-"Eat, Vivienne," my father teased, "you look as though you have never sat down to breakfast," he finished with a chuckle.
+"Eat, Vivienne," my father teased, "you look as though you have forgotten how to eat," he finished with a chuckle.

 I smiled at his good humor despite the lingering disappointment I felt for what happened between him and Isolde.
 I took up my silverware and began picking away at my breakfast.